BenJ3D/ChiaFarmAlert/README.md

 <h1>Chia Farm Alert</h1>

-UPDATE:
-1. Adding a parameter to set the delay between two updates
-2. Adding a parameter to define how often to send a report.

 A Python 3 script to monitor your Chia farm and receive alerts via email when there are changes in the number of plots or wallet balance.

 The script will also run in the background and update the information every 10 minutes.
 If there are changes in the number of plots or wallet balance, an email will be sent to the recipient email address.